 Use a wreath holder for your door and your crochet Fall wreath is done.
 Our crochet pumpkin wreath is a quick project that makes a big impact.
 You can watch the full video tutorial on YouTube.

 I hope you enjoy making this easy DIY crochet pumpkin wreath.
 Please share your photos with us by using the hashtag #mjsoffthehook or join our Facebook group HERE.
 I can’t wait to see all your crochet pumpkin wreaths!

 Please share and Pin!
 Follow us on Pinterest HERE

-* This post contain affiliate links at no cost to you!
+* This post contains affiliate links at no cost to you!